dr-leo/PyHyphen/README.txt

 The gole of the PyHyphen project is to provide Python with a high quality hyphenation facility.
 PyHyphen consists of the package 'hyphen' and the module 'textwrap2'.
-The source distribution supports Python 2.4 or higher, including Python 3.1.
+The source distribution supports Python 2.4 or higher, including Python 3.2.

 1.1 Content of the hyphen package
 ------------------------------------------

+The 'hyphen' module defines the following:

     - at top level the definition of the class 'Hyphenator' each instance of which can hyphenate and wrap words using a dictionary compatible with the hyphenation feature of OpenOffice and Mozilla.
-    - the module dictools contains useful functions such as automatic downloading and installing dictionaries from a configurable repository.
-After installation, the OpenOffice repository is used by default.
+    - the module dictools contains useful functions such as downloading and installing dictionaries from a configurable repository.
+After installation of PyHyphen, the OpenOffice repository is used by default. 'dictools.install_dict-info' downloads metadata on all available hyphenation dictionaries from the OpenOffice website and stores it in a pickled file.
+    - hyphen.dict_info: a dict object with metadata on all hyphenation dictionaries downloadable from the OpenOffice website.
     - config is a configuration file initialized at install time with default values for the directory where dictionaries are searched, and the repository for downloads of dictionaries.
 Initial values are the package root and the OpenOffice repository for dictionaries.
-    - hyph_en_US.dic is the hyphenation dictionary for US English as found on the OpenOffice.org repository.
     - hnj' is the C extension module that does all the ground work.
-It contains the C library hyphen-2.4 (or higher).
+It contains the C library libhyphen.
 It supports non-standard hyphenation with replacements as well as compound word hyphenation.
       Note that hyphenation dictionaries are invisible to the Python programmer.
-But each hyphenator object has an attribute 'language' which is a string showing the language of the dictionary in use.
+But each hyphenator object has an attribute 'info' which is a dict object containing metadata on the hyphenation dictionary of this Hyphenator instance.
+      The former 'language' attribute, a string of the form 'll_CC' is deprecated as from v1.0.

 1.2 The module 'textwrap2'
 ------------------------------

-This module is an enhanced though backwards compatible version of the module 'textwrap' known from the Python standard library.
+This module is an enhanced though backwards compatible version of the module 'textwrap' from the Python standard library.
 Not very surprisingly, it adds hyphenation functionality to 'textwrap'.
 To this end, a new key word parameter 'use_hyphenator' has been added to the __init__ method of the TextWrapper class which defaults to None.
 It can be initialized with any hyphenator object.
 Note that until version 0.7